In this video we break down all the Financial Aid Opportunities for International Students in the US.

-If you pursue higher degrees, some international organisations can help you study in the U.S., including the United Nations and the World Health Organization, to name a few.
-Again, these scholarships are extremely competitive, but they can be amazing if you have the qualifications and skills to do so.
+If you pursue higher education degrees, some international organizations can help you study in the U.S., including the United Nations and the World Health Organization, to name a few.
+Again, these international scholarships are extremely competitive, but they can be amazing if you have the qualifications and skills to do so.

 International Student Loans